maxssantos/MultimodalApproachCBIR/README.md

 ### 4. Accuracy and Recall Calculation
 In this final step, the program will calculate the precision (number of correct positive results divided by the number of all positive results returned by the classifier) and the recall (number of correct positive results divided by the number of all relevant samples, ie, all samples that should have been identified as positive).

+## Program
+There are two programs:
+1. 'code/extractor/feature_extractor.py': responsible for extracting the characteristic vectors (color and texture) of the images
+2. 'code/cbir/skin_ulcer_cbir.py': responsible for (i) combining the feature vectors (color and shape), (ii) calculating the distances between the query image for all other images and (iii) returning the most similar images to the query image.

+The file 'code/extractor/feature_extractor_bib.py' contains a set of functions (created by the author) that are important and necessary for extracting the descriptors of the images.
+This file is imported by both files described previously.